PixelgenTechnologies/pixelatorR/DEVELOPERS.md

 Now micromamba should be able to install all dependencies as these are all available for intel processors.

-This is not the recommended solution for arm processors for two reasons:
+This is not the recommended solution for Arm processors for two reasons:

 - performance penalty : the emulation will slow down the execution of the code
 - arrow : if R is running R under emulation, arrow might segfault without error.
 See [this](https://github.com/apache/arrow/pull/37777) issue on GitHub for more information.
 You can still use this configuration, but you will see a warnings message on package load when running under emulation on macOS (i.e., use of x86 installation of R on M1/aarch64).